2018 Grant Recipients

 Agency Background: Established in l986, YOTO is a dropout prevention program operating across 125+ local middle and high schools.
 For 30 years, its mission has remained focused to support high school graduation and continued success of homeless youth by providing financial assistance, basic human needs, and guidance.
 Through innovative and a multi-tiered intervention mode, YOTO has created a new dimension of tackling the dropout rate among the unique demographic of homeless and abandoned students.
 Since l986, over 16,000 homeless youth have been empowered to stay in school and pursue opportunities for self-sufficiency.

-Focus of the 2017 Grant: Student Living Expense Program SCCF provides 100 homeless students the opportunity to earn a monthly stipend up to $140 based on their academic performance during the nine-month school year.
+Focus of the 2017 SCCF Grant: Student Living Expense Program: Stone Canyon would provide 100 homeless students the opportunity to earn a monthly stipend up to $140 based on their academic performance during the nine-month school year.
 Students must be enrolled in a private, public, charter or alternative school in Pima County.
 A “C” average is required and drugs, alcohol and gang affiliation is prohibited.

 - At least 75% of enrolled students earn a monthly GPA of 2.0 or greater, thereby demonstrating academic success.